apigee/devrel/references/product-recommendations-api/README.md

 Step Descriptions:
 1. Client request to GET /v1/recommendations/products with API Key and User Id.
-2. Apigee extracts user Id from request header, creates a SQL query using Assign Message policy, sends that to BigQuery and processes the response.
+2. Apigee extracts user Id from request header (see note), creates a SQL query using Assign Message policy, sends that to BigQuery and processes the response.
-3. Apigee creates a Spanner session via Service Callout policy and stores the session name.
+3. Apigee creates a [Spanner session](https://cloud.google.com/spanner/docs/sessions) via Service Callout policy and stores the session name.
 4. Apigee then creates a SQL query for Spanner using another Service Callout policy to get the ordered response based on the BigQuery prepensity rating returned from BigQuery.
 5. Finally, Apigee formats the response using JavaScript to match the response definition from the Open API Specification.

+**NOTE:**
+Passing the user Id as a header value is done for the purposes of the demo.
+In a real-world solution, it would be provided via a separate authentication flow and passed as token in the Authorization header.

 ## Prerequisites

-This demo relies on the use of a GCP Project for [Apigee X](), [Big Query]() and [Cloud Spanner](). \
+This demo relies on the use of a GCP Project for [Apigee](https://cloud.google.com/apigee), [Big Query](https://cloud.google.com/bigquery) and [Cloud Spanner](https://cloud.google.com/spanner). \

-___
-**NOTE:** \
+**NOTE:**
-If you don't have an Apigee X organization you can [provision an evaluation organization](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro), that will require a billing account.
-Provisioning can take up to an hour.\
+If you don't have an Apigee organization you can [provision an evaluation organization](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro).
-In either case your Apigee X org should be configured to have external access.
-___

-The demo uses [gcloud](https://cloud.google.com/sdk/gcloud) and [Maven](https://maven.apache.org/), both can be run from the GCloud shell without any installation.
+The demo uses [gcloud](https://cloud.google.com/sdk/gcloud), [Maven](https://maven.apache.org/), and [jq](https://github.com/stedolan/jq), all of which can be run from the gcloud shell without any installation.

 The API proxy uses a Service Account (e.g. datareader) for GCP authentication to access Big Query and Spanner.\
 We'll use a separate Service Account (e.g. demo-installer) to setup BigQuery, Spanner and Apigee.\